albicaron/olearner/README.md

 The subfolder also contains the `olearner\test_model.py` file, which contains a (extremely) short comparison with other popular Meta-Learners on a simulated example with non-overlapping regions of the covariates space between the two treated groups.

+The file `olearner_illustration.ipynb` briefly explains how the theory and how model is constructed.
+It also guides through the simulated example of `olearner\test_model.py`, to compare O-Learner with other methods.